 Cast iron cookware will last a lifetime if you treat it right.
 Here's how to do just that.

-First, you want to scrub your pan with a mild dish soap and steel wool.
+First, you want to scrub your cast iron pan with a mild dish soap and steel wool.
 Make sure you cover all surfaces of the pan, not just the cooking surface.

 Rinse off the soapy water, then dry the excess water from the pan with light heat on the stovetop.

-Flaxseed oil is recommended as the best option for seasoning your pan because it dries the hardest and lasts the longest, but canola oil will do just fine.
+Flaxseed oil is recommended as the best option for seasoning cast iron because it dries the hardest and lasts the longest, but canola oil will do just fine.

-Again, you want to cover all the surface areas of the pan, not just the cooking surface.
-Then, wipe the excess oil from the pan and heat in the oven so the oil sets into the porous surfaces.
+Again, you want to cover the entire surface of the pan, not just the cooking surface.
+Then, wipe out the excess oil from the pan with a paper towel and heat in the oven so the oil sets into the porous surfaces.

 The result you want to achieve is a glassy layer that covers all surfaces of the pan.